fsharp/fsharp.org/use/linux/index.md

     make
     sudo make install

-   Alternatively, you can get fsharp from the Debian *unstable* repository with the following commands:

-    sudo apt-get install fsharp
-    sudo apt-get install fsharp-console

 3. Once installed, use "fsharpi" to start F# Interactive, and use "fsharpc" to compile.

     fsharpi     (starts F# interactive)